ezrc2/maze-generator-solver/PROPOSAL.md

 **Timeline**

 Week 1:

-- Create/gather a dataset of mazes to test the solving algorithm
+- Integrate A* algorithm to solve a maze
-- Set up OpenCV to recognize a maze and translate it into a matrix
+- Set up OpenCV on machine

 Week 2:

-- Develop search algorithm, probably A* or greedy, to solve the maze
+- Test the solver thoroughly
-- Draw the solution over the maze with OpenCV
+- Use DFS to generate a maze for the solver to solve

 Week 3:

-- Test the maze solver thoroughly
+- Test the generator thoroughly
-- Implement stretch goals if I have extra time
+- Implement OpenCV if I have extra time